mjung5/online-news-prediction/analysis/bus.md

 ## Summarizations

+### Exploratory Data Anaysis

 We will use train set for EDA.

-### Exploratory Data Anaysis

-The summary statistics of targeted variable (shares)
+Here is the summary statistics of targeted variable (shares).

 ``` r
 # summary statistics